-Our bodies typically need about 2,000 calories a day to function at a normal level: working, a bit of exercise, walking around, etc. Manual workers or athletes will need closer to 3,000 calories, and diabetics (who must watch their weight) need about 1,800 calories.
+Our bodies typically need about 2,000 calories a day to function at a normal level: working, a bit of exercise, walking around, etc. Manual workers or athletes will need closer to 3,000 calories, and diabetics (who must watch their weight) need between 1200 – 1,800 calories.

 Most diets try to limit your caloric intake to between 600 and 1,000 calories a day.
 For example, the new 5-2 Diet lets you have 600 calories per day for two days a week.

 Why is this important to a cosmetic plastic surgeon?
 Well, apart from a basic interest in my cosmetic patients’ health, it is important for them to be eating healthy diets before and after surgery.

 A healthy diet before plastic surgery will ensure that the patient has adequate stores of protein, vitamins and the trace elements needed for the healing process and scar formation.
 Vitamin C is essential to forming a scar—and to healing.